mayankagarwals/mayankagarwals/README.md

 Glad you found your way here :)

-I'm currently helping build Smartwatch by @cult.fit.
+I'm currently helping with Ads Trust @linkedin.
 When I find time, I contribute to open source, you'll find (cool?) stuff I helped build as my pinned repositories

 * Distributed Opossum! : Few hours of unnecessary downtime at work led to an efficient production-ready library for implementing distributed circuit breakers in a microservices architecture